 Over 500 phobias have been identified (

 www.phobialist.com) and they are divided into two categories; complex phobias and specific phobias.
-The complex phobias are social phobia (fear of social situations, feeling embarrassed and displaying signs of anxiety in public) and agorophobia – literally “fear of the market place”, but used to describe fears of being in open spaces, crowds, or anywhere outside the sufferer’s ‘comfort zone’, which is usually their own home, or even a specific room in their home.
+The complex phobias are social phobia (feeling embarrassed and awkward in social situations), and agoraphobia.
+This literally translates as “fear of the market place”, but is usually used to describe fears of being in open spaces or crowds.
+Agoraphobia often becomes progressively worse until a person cannot leave their home, or even a specific room in their home.

 All other phobias are classed as specific phobias.
 Some are quite rare, and may seem strange, such as bibliophobia – fear of books.
 Others, such as acrophobia (fear of heights) and

 The good news is that all phobias can be cured.
 “Conventional” therapeutic approaches involve exposure to the feared stimulus, which is usually gradual.
 For example, someone with a fear of spiders would begin with looking at pictures of them, then handling a plastic toy spider, before moving on to the “real thing”.
 Another method, less frequently used, is intensive exposure, or “

 testimonials) was cured of a phobia of cats in just two sessions.
-Often a combination of hypnotherapy and gradual “systematic” exposure is necessary to fully address the fear, which is still faster and more effective than exposure therapy alone.
+Often a combination of hypnotherapy and gradual “systematic” exposure therapy is necessary to fully address the fear, which is still faster and more effective than exposure therapy alone.